-The device is delivered with the memory array erased: all bits are set to '1' (each byte contains FFh).
-All usable status register bits are '0'.
+The device is delivered with the memory array erased: all bits are set to 1 (each byte contains FFh).
+All usable Status Register bits are 0.

-9 Maximum ratings
+9 Maximum rating

-Stressing the device above the rating listed in the Table 7: Absolute maximum ratings may cause permanent damage to the device.
-These are stress ratings only and operation of the device at these or any other conditions above those indicated in the operating sections of this specification is not implied.
-Exposure to absolute maximum ratings conditions for extended periods may affect device reliability.
+Stressing the device above the rating listed in the Absolute Maximum Ratings table may cause permanent damage to the device.
+These are stress ratings only and operation of the device at these or any other conditions above those indicated in the Operating sections of this specification is not implied.
+Exposure to Absolute Maximum Rating conditions for extended periods may affect device reliability.
+Refer also to the Numonyx SURE Program and other relevant quality documents.

-Symbol Parameter Min Max Unit T {STG} Storage temperature -65 °C T {LEAD} Lead temperature during soldering See r °C V {IO} Input and output voltage (with respect to ground) -0.6 V {CC} + 0.6 V V {CC} Supply voltage -0.6 4.0 4.0 V V {ESD} Electrostatic discharge voltage (human body model) (2) -2000 2000 V
+Symbol Parameter Min.
+Max.
+Unit T {STG} Storage temperature -65 150 °C T {LEAD} Lead temperature during soldering See (1) °C V {IO} Input and output voltage (with respect to Ground) -0.6 V {CC} + 0.6 V V {CC} Supply voltage -0.6 4.0 V V {ESD} Electrostatic Discharge Voltage (Human Body Model) (2) -2000 2000 V